Luca-Mencarelli/Nonnegative-Matrix-Factorization-Time-Series/README.md

 pip install -r requirements.txt
 ```

+## Code

-# In the Notebook 'Experiments.ipynb', we can find the code implemented for the paper.
+In the Notebook 'Experiments.ipynb', we can find the code implemented for the paper.

+[1] Y. De Castro and L. Mencarelli, Time series prediction from partial observations via Nonneg- ative Matrix Factorization

+[2] A. Trindade.
+ElectricityLoadDiagrams20112014.
+UCI Machine Learning Repository, 2015.
+DOI: https://doi.org/10.24432/C58C86.